DashineePARMANUM/statistics-projects-summer-2025/Python_Data_Analysis/Python_Docs/Python_Process.md

 ---
 ## 0. Original Data and Setup
 - `oscar_age_female.csv` contains 89 female Oscar winners including their age, name, and movie.
-- All work was conducted using VS Code application.
+- All work was conducted using Visual Studio Code application.

 ---
 ## 1. Import and Inspect